daviddhas/Stockminer-Yahoo/README.md

     $ npm install yahoo-finance

+## Load the packages

+    $npm install

 ## Usage

 MINE all stock prices

-This can be done by running the Code/callback/run.sh
+This can be done by running the

+    $ sh Code/callback/run.sh